 6 Vital Things To Remember When On Safari

 Safari tours are a popular and exciting way to spend a short break.
 Over the last ten years, safaris have become one of the most popular adventure breaks out there.
 If animals fascinate you and you love the great outdoors, a safari is the perfect way to spend a few days with friends or family.
 As you may imagine, going on safari comes with a lot of rules.
 As with all dangerous activities, these rules are for your safety and seek to protect your needs.
-Here are six vital things to remember whilst on safari.
+Here are six vital things to remember whilst on safari in Tanzania.

 1. Don’t Talk Too Loud

 The animals you see on safari are likely used to humans roaming around their territory.
 That is not to say that they won’t be timid around loud noises.
 If you hope to see many animals, you should do your best to keep quiet.
 Doing so will mean you have a chance to see many more animals than you would if you were loud.
 Of course, you can talk while you’re on safari, but try and keep the sound and the tone low.

 Everybody brings cameras when they go on safari.
 Remember to turn the flash and sound off before you start using your camera.
 Many people forget to bring binoculars.
 Some of the animals that you see will be far away.
 You won’t get great photos of them, but with binoculars, you might get a good glimpse.
 Namibia safari tours guides say that one of the most-common things people forget on safari is a pair of binoculars.

 3. Don’t Get Out The Vehicle

 No matter what you think, you should never get out of the vehicles unless the guide tells you to do so.
 Many people get over-excited on safari and think that they can get out and roam the land yourself.
 These animals may look cute, but they are wild.
 They won’t attack you if you don’t provoke them, but if you start getting in their way they might not like it.
 Instead, stay in the car at all times.